ENCCS/julia-intro/content/syntax-intro.rst

 	  @which f(3, 4)

-It's important to realise that a method in Julia represent something different than what is meant in object oriented languages: here, a method is a particular instance of a function with particular arguments.
-It requires a shift in thinking compared to OOP, with the question moving from "Does this object implement this method?" to "Does this function have method with these arguments?".
-As functions in Julia are first-class objects, they can be passed as arguments to other functions.
-`Anonymous functions` are useful for such constructs:
+As functions in Julia are first-class objects, they can be passed as arguments to other functions. `Anonymous functions` are useful for such
+constructs:

 .. code-block:: julia